Marketing Funnel KPIs for Each Stage + How to Track Them

 Welcome screens allow you to not only greet new users but also collect their data.
 You can ask questions like what’s their goal, where they came from, and/or how they heard about your product.
 This will allow you to personalize the flows and make them relevant.

-Here is how Postfity uses welcome screens, created by Userpilot, to capture customer data to use later.
+Here is how Postfity uses welcome screens, created by Userpilot, to capture customer data for later use.

 Track in-app user interactions and detect the drivers of retention